Generative AI and teaching - Advice for educators

 Is it possible to reliably detect AI-written work?

 There are no tools available on the market which can reliably detect AI-written texts (Webb, 2023; Weber-Wulff et al, 2023).
 Such tools may have a tendency to incorrectly flag students who are writing in a second language as having cheated (Liang et al, 2023). ).
 If students' work is submitted to AI services (with which KI has no agreement) to check for cheating, the students' work is handed over to a third party who can then arbitrarily use the material.
-As it stands, KI uses Ouriginal (Urkund) and iThenticate to detect possible plagiarism, neither of which offers AI detection at the moment.
+As it stands, KI uses Ouriginal (Urkund) and iThenticate to detect possible plagiarism, but both of these services are based on text matching.

 It should also be noted that generative AI services are not designed to answer questions such as "Did you write this text?".